THASLEEMA-KM/MEDIA-PLAYER/README.md

                             - using Route component define each component path
                             - Link component used to redirect from one page to another within the page
                         - Route is a HOC(Higher Order Component : a component become argument of another component )
-                        - React Toastify : A Library used to alert box
+                        - React Toastify : A Library used to alert
+                        - Export const : used to export multiple item
+                        - Export default : used to export singel item .
+Export is must be at end part
                         - API Call in React
                             - Axios Library : to use this install axios library : npm i axios
                             - Create a folder for services